ForestMars/JiraTPM/readme.md

 # JIRA Tickets Per Minute

 Jira TPM ("Tickets per minutee") is a complete, secure and scalable microservice example written in Python (and compiled to executable C code) to automatically create Jira tickets for testing purposes and provide up to the minute historical reporting over thos tickets with High or Highest severity.
-It has been written to meet requirements specified in the take home assignment for Silk Security.

 The service is written in Python and then compiled to C byte code.
 However this version includes the source files as a fallback. so it can be run without compiling *make build-arch* (or *docker-compose up*).